dsng-space/website/readme.md

 ## Step 5: Vision '32
 - Manufacture entire fuel supply chain in space from enrichment to fuel manufacturing for rapid refueling of nuclear rocket booster fleet.
 - Provide commerial freight services between earth and interplanetary destinations.

-We’re building nuclear thermal propulsion (NTP) to make space travel faster and more efficient.
-Instead of relying on slow ground testing, we plan to test directly in space to move faster and reach the market sooner.
-Our goal is to use this approach to get ahead and set the pace in a new era of propulsion.